KaronM/202303-Exam2-3/README.md

 Implement this method so that the contents of array `anArray` are modified in the following way.

-1. Set smallestIndex to -1.
+1. Set smallestIndex to 0.
-2. Start at the first element in the array.
+2. Start at the second element in the array (index = 1).
 This is the current element.
-3. Compare the current element with the element at index 0.
+3. Compare the current element with the element at smallestIndex.
 If current element is smaller, then set smallestIndex to the index of the current element.
 4. if there is a right neighboring element, then make that the current element and goto step 3, otherwise goto step 5.